Roles and Permissions

 1. Entire module

-The below screenshot shows the list of users having access to a document configuration Contoso production.
+The below screenshot shows the list of users having access to a group Contoso.

 User-defined roles